 Agency theory examines the relationship between the agents and principals in the business.
 In an agency relationship, two parties exist – the agent and principal, whereby the former acts and takes decisions on behalf of the latter.
-The theory revolves around the relationship between the two and the issues that may surface due to their different risk perspectives and business goals.
-In finance, the most talked about agency relationship exists between shareholders and executives of a corporation where the top brass is elected to act in the interest of the true owners of the company.
+The theory revolves around the relationship between the two and the issues that may surface due to different risk perspectives and business goals.
+In finance, the most talked-about agency relationship exists between shareholders and executives of a corporation where the top brass is elected to act in the interest of the company’s true owners.

 Agency Theory Examples

 Another common example of agency theory is between the employees and employers of an organization.
 The employees are hired to work in accordance with the objectives of the organization.
-However, the growing number of corporate scams shows that this relationship is not always taken in a way it is meant to be.
-The employees work against the ethics of the organization causing it huge financial and reputational damage.
-Sometimes, the loss caused by such corrupt employees is beyond repair and an organization has to wind up its business altogether.
+However, the growing number of corporate scams shows that this relationship is not always taken in the way it is meant to be.
+The employees work against the organization’s ethics, causing it huge financial and reputational damage.
+Sometimes, the loss caused by such corrupt employees is beyond repair, and an organization has to wind up its business altogether.

 Agency Theory in Corporate Governance

 Agency theory in corporate governance is an extension of the agency theory discussed above.
 It relates to a specific type of agency relationship that exists between the shareholders and directors/management of a company.
 The shareholders, true owners of the corporation, as principals, elect the executives to act and take decisions on their behalf.
 The aim is to represent the views of the owners and conduct operations in their interest.
 Despite this clear rationale for electing the board of directors, there are a lot of instances when complicated issues come up and the executives, knowingly or unknowingly, take decisions that do not reflect shareholders’ best interest.
 In the dynamic business environment, the agency theory of corporate governance has garnered much attention and is seen and evaluated from different points of view.